mapmeld/scraping-by-in-nodejs/README.md

 ### Modules with multiple functions

-In that example, we have one ```scrapeData``` function and, like with ```request```, we make the module be just one function.
+In that example, we have one ```scrapeData``` function and, like with ```request```, we make the module contain just one function.

-What if you want your module to be a little smarter, and have multiple functions?
+What if you want your one module to be a little smarter, and have multiple functions and options?
-In this example, I want to return leaders for a specific country, too.
+Suppose I want to return leaders for a specific country, too, or look up the country where a specific leader is from.

-You can add a new function and rewrite module.exports like this:
+You can add a new function and reorganize module.exports so you share both functions:

 ```javascript
 function scrapeData() { ... }